Welcome to the Thinking in English Podcast!!!

 In fact, learning a language can improve overall memory and your ability to multitask.
 If you speak more than one language everyday, of course you become skilled at switching between different vocabulary, grammar, and pronunciation structures.
 Remembering rules and words is like exercise for the brain: the more you do this exercise the stronger your brain will become!
 Multilingual people practice recalling things everyday, and often use different languages at the same time.
 So it is natural for them to have strong memories and multitasking ability!

 But it can actually help you focus on, and understand better, grammar, vocabulary, and sentence structure!
-For example, ever since i began studying foreign languages, my knowledge of English has definitely improved.
-I am more aware of how language can be used, changed, and adapted, and i think i’m a much better communicator and writer because of it!
+For example, ever since I began studying foreign languages, my knowledge of English has definitely improved.
+I am more aware of how language can be used, changed, and adapted, and I think I’m a much better communicator and writer because of it!